Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Combining fragmentation and coalescence: dynamical percolation

-Now, we want to prove Theorem~\ref{theo:cvpercodynGnp}.
+Now, we want to prove Theorem~\ref{theo:cvpercodynGnp} and Theorem~\ref{theo:existencecoalfrag}.
 Intuitively, the dynamical percolation process on the complete graph $K_n$ should be very close to the process $\CoalFrag(K_n,.)$, but such a statement needs some care, essentially because $N^+$ and $N^-$ do not commute: some pairs of vertices might be affected by the two Poisson processes $\calP^+$ and $\calP^-$ in a time interval $[0,T]$.
 Furthermore, the typical number of such edges is of order $n^{1/3}$.
-It turns out that those edges will not be important for the $L_{GHP}$-metric, but it requires to adapt the proof of Proposition~\ref{prop:SkorokhodCoalFrag}.
+It turns out that these edges will not be important for the $L_{GHP}$-metric, but this issue requires us to adapt the proof of Theorem~\ref{theo:almostFellerCoalFrag}.

 \begin{proof} (of Theorem~\ref{theo:cvpercodynGnp}).
 Let $G^{\infty}=\Glambda$.
-Let $p=p(\lambda,n)$, let $\bfG^{(n)}$ be the graph $\calG(n,p)$ seen as a measured $\RR$-graph, with edge-lengths $\delta_n:=(1-p)n^{-1/3}\sim n^{-1/3}$ and measure the counting measure times $\sqrt{pn^{-1/3}}\sim n^{-2/3}$.
-Let $\calP^+$ (of intensity $pn^{-1/3}$) and $\calP^-$ (of intensity $(1-p)n^{-1/3}$) be the two Poisson processes driving the dynamical percolation on $G^{(n)}$.
+Let $p=p(\lambda,n)$, let $\bfG^{n}$ be the graph $\calG(n,p)$ seen as a measured $\RR$-graph, with edge-lengths $\delta_n:=(1-p)n^{-1/3}\sim n^{-1/3}$ and measure the counting measure times $\sqrt{pn^{-1/3}}\sim n^{-2/3}$.
+Let $\calP^+$ (of intensity $pn^{-1/3}$) and $\calP^-$ (of intensity $(1-p)n^{-1/3}$) be the two Poisson processes driving the dynamical percolation on $G^{n}$.
 Let us write

 and